SAMazumder/SAMazumder.github.io/math.md

 title: "Math"
 ---

-I'm currently writing my masters thesis tentatively on Coherent Risk Measures and their assymptotic properties.
+Math is pretty cool.

+I'm in the process of writing masters thesis under the supervision of Dr. Foivos Xanthos at Ryerson University.
+My research interests lie mainly in Functional Analysis, Stochastic Processes and Probability.

 <img src="/assets/math.jpg" width="200" height="195">